Seirdy/seirdy.one/content/posts/git-workflow-0.md

-The result of the workflows this series covers will be minimal dependence on outside parties; all members of the community will easily be able to get a copy of the software, its code, development history, issues, and patches offline on their machines.
-With the exception of CI/CD, the offline content will follow implementation-neutral open standards.
-Following open standards is the killer
-feature: nothing in this workflow depends on a specific platform (GitHub, GitLab, Gitea, Bitbucket, Docker, Nix, Jenkins, et cetera), almost eliminating your project's "bus factor".
+The result of the workflows this series covers will be minimal dependence on outside parties; all members of the community will easily be able to get a copy of the software, its code, development history, issues, and patches offline on their machines with implementation-neutral open standards.
+Following open standards is the killer feature: nothing in this workflow depends on a specific platform (GitHub, GitLab, Gitea, Bitbucket, Docker, Nix, Jenkins, etc.), almost eliminating your project's "bus factor".

 Providing a way to get everything offline, in a format that won't go obsolete if a project dies, is the key to a resilient git workflow.